Examples of my work

 I have maintained a number of very well established hedges for an old friend for many years, normally cutting them back every Autumn but occasionally tidying them at other times.
 I also pruned some apple trees and a very long laurel hedge.
 The bees didn't like me at all that day and I was unfortunately wearing ear defenders so I missed their requests to stop before it was too late.
 I discovered that my 100m pace is a match for anyone.

-The job remains a favourite of mine because the views over the valley are quite breathtaking...as is the wind.
+The job was a favourite of mine because of the views over the valley, although the wind whipped up the rise something alarming.

 Making the beds in West Witney